DevJohanJoy/React/README.md

 This is a simple Todo application built using React and TypeScript.
 It serves as a beginner-friendly project to help you learn the fundamentals of building a web application with these technologies.

-A tutorial to help create you an app like this is readable on [dev.to](https://dev.to/devjohanjoy/basic-todo-app-with-react-typescript-43po).
+A tutorial to help create you an app like this is readable in **french** on [dev.to](https://dev.to/devjohanjoy/basic-todo-app-with-react-typescript-43po).

 ## Features